In October, Crews actively supports the French League against Cancer #CrewsEnRose

 Here are the key elements of Kanban:

-1. Workflow visualization: Use of a Kanban board (physical or digital) divided into columns representing the different stages of the process (e.g., To Do, In Progress, Completed).
+1. Workflow visualization: Use of a Kanban board (physical or digital) divided into columns representing the different stages of the process (e.g., To Do, In Progress, Done).
 Tasks or work items are represented by cards that move from left to right across the columns.

 Read the article